data-umbrella/data-umbrella.github.io/_posts/2021-12-12-example-of-check-scalar-function-contribution-in-scikit-learn.md

 ```

 Next, in the `glm.py` file, I do two things:
-1. import the needed function
+1. Import the needed function
 ```python
 from ...utils import check_scalar
 ```